Masses and magnetic moments of hadrons with one and two open heavy quarks: heavy baryons and tetraquarks: Introduction

 In identifying and/or finding these DH hadrons experimentally, it is helpful to have a systematic estimate of masses and other properties of them within an unified framework.
 For instance, a mass predictions \cite {Ebert:2004ck,KR:2014gca} of the doubly charmed baryon $\Xi _{cc}$, which are larger about $100$ MeV than that measured in 2002 by the SELEX Collaboration at Fermilab \cite{Moinester:2002uw}(awaiting confirmation), helps LHCb Collaboration to search the $\Xi _{cc}^{++}$\cite{Aaij:2017ueg} eventually.

-In this work, we employ MIT bag model with chromomagnetic interaction, with a strong coupling $\alpha _{s}$ running with the bag radius, to systematically study the open heavy baryons and tetraquarks with one and two heavy flavors and compute the masses and other static properties(magnetic moments, electric charge radii) of them.
-By the way, the measured masses and other properties of light mesons, heavy mesons in their ground states are reproduced.
-For the $J^{P}={\frac{1}{2}}^{+}$ states of heavy baryons $\Xi _{c}$, $\Xi _{b}$, $\Xi _{bc}$, $\Omega _{bc}$ and the heavy tetraquarks, the chromomagnetic mixing is taken into account and the respective mass splittings are computed via numerical variational method.
+In this work, we apply MIT bag model \cite{DeGrand:1975cf,Johnson:1975zp} with chromomagnetic interaction and a strong coupling $\alpha _{s}$ running with the bag radius to systematically study the open heavy baryons and tetraquarks with one and two heavy flavors and compute the masses and other static properties(magnetic moments, electric charge radii) of them.
+It is confirmed that an extra binding energy between heavy quarks ($c$ and $b$) and between heavy and strange quarks is required to reconcile light hadrons with heavy hadrons.
+Computed results are compared to other calculations and in consistent with the measured masses and other properties of light hadrons and singly heavy baryons in their ground states(except for $\pi $).
+For the $J^{P}={\frac{1}{2}}^{+}$ states of heavy baryons $\Xi_{c}$, $\Xi _{b}$, $\Xi _{bc}$, $\Omega _{bc}$ and the heavy tetraquarks, the chromomagnetic mixing is taken into account, and the respective mass splittings are computed variationally.

 It is well known that bag model \cite{DeGrand:1975cf} embodies two primary features of quantum chromodynamics (QCD): asymptotic freedom at short distance and confinement at long distance.
 The simple structure of the model enables us to describe mesons($q\bar{q}$), baryons($qqq$) and even hadrons made of multiquarks.
 In the past few decades, bag model has been applied to describe the doubly heavy baryons\cite {Fleck:1989mb,He:2004px,Bernotas:2012nz} and multiquark hadrons, including light exotic baryons with five and seven nonstrange quarks \cite {Strottman:1979qu}.
 In order to evaluate the masses of doubly heavy baryons, a large running strong coupling $\alpha _{s}$ was applied in Ref. \cite {He:2004px}.
 A Coulomb-like interaction is derived between heavy quarks in a bag in Refs.~\cite{Haxton:1980mc,Aerts:1980rf}.